-TimePilot Corporation offers advanced, inexpensive, secure time and attendance systems and door and cabinet locks, all of which feature the revolutionary iButton.
+TimePilot Corporation offers advanced, inexpensive, secure time and attendance systems that feature the revolutionary iButton.
 In our timeclock systems, key-sized iButtons are used to identify employees and stop "buddy punching."
 The systems record payroll data instantaneously, cutting payroll processing time drastically and eliminating math errors, a common cause of employee over- or underpayment.

 TimePilot time and attendance systems are in use in all 50 U.S. states, as well as across Canada and in the Caribbean, Europe, the Middle East, South Pacific, Australia and South Africa.